pytorch-labs/gpt-fast/README.md

 For an in-depth walkthrough of what's in this codebase, see this [blog post](https://pytorch.org/blog/accelerating-generative-ai-2/).

+We supported [Mixtral 8x7B](https://mistral.ai/news/mixtral-of-experts/) which is a high-quality sparse mixture of experts (MoE) model, see [this page](./mixtral-moe) for more details.

 ## Community

 Projects inspired by gpt-fast in the community: